apache/pekko/docs/src/main/paradox/additional/osgi.md

 situations.
 An application of the "80/20 Rule" here would have that "80% of the complexity is with 20% of the configuration", but it was enough to give OSGi a reputation that has stuck with it to this day.

-This document aims to the productivity basics folks need to use it with Akka, the 20% that users need to get 80% of what they want.
+This document aims to the productivity basics folks need to use it with Pekko, the 20% that users need to get 80% of what they want.
 For more information than is provided here, [OSGi In Action](https://www.manning.com/books/osgi-in-action) is worth exploring.

 ## Core Components and Structure of OSGi Applications